(BUCKLEY, RAND, KIRK, and STRAUSS – continued)

 The Republic is an inquiry into the real nature of spirit and social harmony.
 It is an allegory of personal order, not a model constitution.

 Central to character, claimed Kirk, was Christian love.
 The just and ordered society is one guided by Love.
 Christian love is the key to a rekindled and vibrant moral imagination capable of restoring order in the individual and the commonwealth.
 States and their agent planners should not try to intervene with their own designs.
-And the state should not try to treat unequal things equally.
+And the state should not try to make unequal things equal.